Email archiving in Exchange Online – What do you need to know?

 Email archiving is a systematic approach to saving and preserving data contained in email messages so it can be searched and accessed at a later date.
 Most organizations of a reasonable size are likely to need a compliant archive solution.

 If you’re a smaller business just starting out with Office 365 you may wonder why you should bother with an archive at all.
 With 100GB mailbox limits now the norm on plans E3 and above, the previous compelling reason of optimizing storage isn’t really an issue any more.
-If conditions were right, you could theoretically just migrate your old archive straight into your primary Exchange Online environment.
+If conditions were right, you could theoretically just migrate your email archives straight into your primary Exchange Online environment.

 While this may seem like a tempting option, archives can still be needed.
 They are necessary for regulatory compliance, and protection against litigation, making them a ‘must-have’ for industries that are highly regulated (like finance and healthcare), and a recommended strategy for organizations operating in other sectors.
 Having well-defined retention policies and a good archiving system makes it easy to enable ‘legal holds’ ahead of expected actions.